 Each member of Chambers may, if they wish, have a practice development meeting with a senior member of the clerking team at least once every 6 months.
-This will be to discuss the nature and development of their practice and to identify any concerns regarding the distribution of work.
+This will be to discuss the nature and development of their practice, including any career targets such as silk/government panel applications, and to identify any concerns regarding the distribution of work.